The HyperTexts

 Wanted Dead or Alive by Bon Jovi,

-I Will Always Love You by Dolly Parton and as covered by Whitney Houston,
+I Will Always Love You by Dolly Parton and Whitney Houston, As Tears Go By

 Heaven by Bryan Adams, I Remember You by Skid Row, One

-by U2, Wish You Were Here by Pink Floyd, Candle in the Wind,
+by U2, Wish You Were Here by Pink Floyd, Candle in the Wind

-Your Song and Don't Let the Sun Go Down on Me by Elton John,
+Your Song by Elton John,

 Captain Jack and Piano Man by Billy Joel

-to Me by Robert Burns, The Ballad of the Dark Ladie by Samuel
+John Barleycorn: a Ballad by Robert Burns, The Ballad of the Dark Ladie by Samuel

 Taylor Coleridge, The Ballad of Moll Magee by William Butler Yeats,